 Here’s one small heads up: I put a lot of strawberry jam, but when I cut it after it cooked, you couldn’t see it AT ALL.
 The red color totally faded.
 It didn’t really look like a strawberry and cream cheese filled king cake.
 But fear not!
 It definitely tasted like one.

 A quick note on the king cake dough:

 For me, I didn’t find this to be as finicky as doing a cake or cupcakes.
 It’s not as fragile.
 And like I said, I’m not a bread expert.
 I’m not even a bread amateur.
 But I found that it worked really well to mix all the wet ingredients and then slowly mix in the flour.
 The dough wasn’t over worked or underworked.
 It came out really well.

-The dough at first will be pretty wet.
-It was extremely sticky at first, but when you are kneading it, slowly as some more flout bit by bit until it’s not sticky.
+The king cake dough at first will be pretty wet.
+It was extremely sticky at first, but when you are kneading it, slowly ad some more flour bit by bit until it’s not sticky.
 It’s not supposed to be really dry though.
 With all the butter, eggs, and milk, it’s bound to be wet, but that’s going to make for a most, flavorful bread.
 We don’t do bland in the south.

 Frosting your Mardi Gras King Cake